Commissions

 What is the role of the commissions?

-City boards and commission make periodic public reports and recommendations to the City Council and the City Administrator on ways to improve city government programs and ordinances on energy or environmental topics.
+City boards and commissions make periodic public reports and recommendations to City Council and the City Administrator on ways to improve city government programs and ordinances on energy or environmental topics.
 Commissions generally meet once monthly, are open to the public, and are broadcast and recorded on the Community Television Network (CTN).

 The Environmental Commission